 - Healthy Start children’s vitamin drops contain vitamin A, vitamin C and vitamin D.

-Parents and carers receiving Healthy Start scheme food vouchers should be offered information on how to use them to increase the amount of fruit and vegetables in their family’s diet.
-The Healthy Start website details local retailers that accept the Healthy Start vouchers, based on the families address www.healthystart.nhs.uk/.
+Parents and carers receiving Healthy Start card should be offered information on how to use them to increase the amount of fruit and vegetables in their family’s diet.
+The Healthy Start website details local retailers that accept the Healthy Start card (they must display a Mastercard symbol), based on the families address www.healthystart.nhs.uk/.